ManhTrinhNguyen/Kubernetes/README.md

   Step 2: Add 3 small Node running on the shared CPU

   Step 3 : Download Kubeconfig file So we can connect to a Cluster -> Before I use kubeconfig I have to set perrmission to more stricter permission bcs this file contain credentials to my Kubernetes cluster .
-Also I need to securely store this file
+Also I need to securely store this file : `chmod 400 kubeconfigcredentials.yaml`

   Step 4 : `export KUBECONFIG=<absolute path to my project>`